virustyt/MyThirdApp-PhotoGalery/README.md

    - paging
    - parallax effect
    - infinite scrolling in both directions
-   - auto-scrolling when the user is "inactive" for more than n seconds
+   - auto-scrolling when the user is "inactive" for more than 5 seconds

 ##Workflow